At Forest Holidays, we have red squirrels at both of our Scottish locations and spotting one is a real ‘wow’ moment.

 At Strathyre they co-habit happily with our resident pine martens, another rare and rather cute forest mammal.
 Pine martens are natural predators of grey squirrels, so they may well be one of factors keeping the red squirrels safe.
 We are absolutely delighted that some pine martens have now taken up residence at Ardgartan Argyll too, so that can only help our red squirrel friends.

-At Forest Holidays, our cabins are surrounded by woodland, increasing your chances of seeing a red squirrel up close, with a minimum of effort.
+At Forest Holidays, our family hot tub log cabins are surrounded by woodland, increasing your chances of seeing a red squirrel up close, with a minimum of effort.
 Find out more about Scottish wildlife, and our Alternative Scottish Big 5 wild animals and book your red-squirrel watching Scottish Holiday today.